tdbrian/Lumberjack/README.md

 #Lumberjack

-A single new language for generating separate HTML / CSS / SCSS / SASS / Javascript / Coffeescript files faster and more conveniently. .lj files cross compile from fewer, cleaner, and easier-to-learn lines of Lumberjack code to standard web code.
+A single new client web markup language for generating separate HTML / CSS / SCSS / SASS / Javascript / Coffeescript files faster and more conveniently. .lj files cross compile from fewer, cleaner, and easier-to-learn lines of Lumberjack code to standard web code.
 Lumberjack includes many types of syntactic syrup to make code development easier including .beard (custom components) and .flapjack (library) files.

-##Why Use Lumberjack?
+##Why Use Lumberjack and How is it Different Than HTML, CSS and Javascript or HAML, SASS and Coffeescript?

-Do you want to write the same code faster without jumping between multiple files?
-Lumberjack is very easy to learn and is easier to read and follow than separate html, style, and script files.
+1. Lumberjack is all about writing less

 ##Getting Started